KadeThomas/ai-case-study/README.md

-# AI In Construction Managment
+# A.I.
+In Construction Managment

 ## Overview and Origin